-As of Dec 2020, the possibility of travel bubble arrangements with green zone countries was still being explored by The Ministry of Tourism, Arts and Culture Malaysia.
+The possibility of travel bubble arrangements with green zone countries is still being explored by The Ministry of Tourism, Arts and Culture Malaysia.
 Among the countries that are currently being considered are Australia, New Zealand, Japan, South Korea, and Brunei.

 Malaysia-Singapore Reciprocal Green Lane (RGL)

-Starting Feb 1, Singapore Government is suspending the Reciprocal Green Lane (RGL) “travel bubble” scheme with Malaysia.
+As of May 13, the Reciprocal Green Lane (RGL) “travel bubble” scheme between Malaysia and Singapore is suspended until further notice.
 This is due to the reported new variants and the resurgence of coronavirus cases worldwide.